 Stormwater BMP Design Manual.
 The Stormwater Best Management Practice Design Manual approved for use in Phase II jurisdictions by the Division for the proper implementation of the requirements of the federal Phase II stormwater program.
 All references herein to the Stormwater BMP Design Manual are to the latest published edition or revision.
+A BMP (Best Management Practice), or SCM (Stormwater Control Measure) shall be a device approved by the NC Division of Environmental Quality Stormwater Design Manual to control stormwater in a manner that complies with state regulations.

 Structural BMP.
 A physical device designed to trap, settle out, or filter pollutants from stormwater runoff; to alter or reduce stormwater runoff velocity, amount, timing, or other characteristics; to approximate the pre-development hydrology on a developed site; or to achieve any combination of these goals.
 Structural BMP includes physical practices such as constructed wetlands, vegetative practices, filter strips, grassed swales, and other methods installed or created on real property.

 "Structural BMP" is synonymous with "structural practice", "stormwater control facility," "stormwater control practice," "stormwater treatment practice," "stormwater management practice," "stormwater control measures," "structural stormwater treatment systems," and similar terms used in this ordinance.